 Gather your favorite candle scents and oils for the new year.

 Your writing brain loves scent stimulation.
 Great scents for the new year include orange, peppermint, and warm smells like clove and cinnamon.

-- Research new writing techniques you’d like to try in 2016.
+Research new writing techniques you’d like to try in the next year.